Transitions of Care

 Roles vary by care settings, but the following personnel may be involved in the development of an ongoing care management plan.

-Home Health: RN, LCSW, MSW, APC, PharmD
+Home Health: RN, LCSW, MSW, APP, PharmD

-Health plans/ACO: RN, LCSW, MSW, LPN, PharmD
+Health Plans/ACO: RN, LCSW, MSW, LPN, PharmD

 Ambulatory Care Provider